If you have a general question about Joy for Languages and our La Jolie Ronde language programme, you can find our general FAQs page by clicking here.

 Yes, by all means, if you have another child at home then as long as your additional child is learning within the same session as your registered participant there will be no extra charge.
 In this case, it will be especially helpful if you could be the ‘referee’ to ensure ‘appropriate sharing and learning behaviour’ between the siblings!

-Are you experts at online teaching?
+Are you experts at on-screen teaching?

 Will my child know the other class attendees?

 Please bear in mind that although your child will almost certainly recognise other children in the session that you’ve chosen, there may well be new faces too from other Joy for Languages classes.
-Your child, therefore, may not necessarily have the same tutor online as they’ve had to date, but each one of our Joy for Languages tutors is an exceptional teacher.
+Your child, therefore, may not necessarily have the same tutor on-screen as they’ve had to date, but each one of our Joy for Languages tutors is an exceptional teacher.
 They’re looking forward to seeing their young learners again.

 I have another question…